Nondiscrimination/Harassment and Complaint Procedures

 How to File a Uniform Complaint Regarding Discrimination

-The following sections describe the process in filing a complaint regarding discrimination, including Title IX (discrimination based on sex, including sexual harassment).
+The following sections describe the process of filing a complaint regarding discrimination, including Title IX (discrimination based on sex, including sexual harassment).
 Topics include referring complaint issues, Local Educational Agency (LEA) responsibilities, LEA policies and procedures, filing a local complaint, time lines, appealing LEA decisions, department resolution procedures, the on-site investigation process, and the investigation and final report procedures of the California Department of Education (CDE).

 Title IX Officers

 44711 N. Cedar Avenue